 Much has been accomplished since then:

 · Completed plans and specifications for the new building, the result of many hours by SHCF and SHHA boards, and other volunteers with valuable expertise who collaborated with neighbors and safety specialists to oversee completion of plans and specifications for the new building.
-View drawings.
-A few details:
+Visit the Community Center page to see and walk through the plan drawings A few details:

 · One story and a half with about 5,000 square feet on the main floor and 2,000 on the second floor, which is open to the gathering room below.